merll/docker-map/docs/guide/containers/client.rst

   container connections.
 In more detail, containers are removed, re-created, and restarted if any of the following
   applies:

-  * The virtual filesystem path of attached containers and shared volumes between containers is compared to dependent containers' path.
-The latter is updated in case of a mismatch.
   * The image id from existing container is compared to the current id of the image as specified in the container configuration.
 If it does not match, the container is re-created based on the new image.
+  * Linked containers, as declared on the map, are compared to the current container's runtime configuration.
+If any container is missing or the linked alias mismatches, the dependent container is re-created and restarted.
+  * The virtual filesystem path of attached containers and other shared volumes is compared to dependent containers' paths.
+In case of a mismatch, the latter is updated.

+  For ensuring the integrity, all missing containers are created and started along the dependency path.

 In order to see what defines a dependency, see :ref:`shared-volumes-containers` and :ref:`linked-containers`.